SURGEON’S PLAN TURNS INSURANCE PREMIUM INTO AN EQUITY

 Ned Armstrong, a surgeon in suburban Atlanta, has been on the front lines of healthcare for over three decades.
 He, along with his patients, are at the end of the health care system’s complex funnel that begins with health insurance companies, Federal and State government health care programs, and pharmaceutical companies.
 The irrationality of the current system has been a growing frustration.

 His plan, called the “Healthcare Investment Plan” (HIP), begins with private insurance companies.
 They would carry a diverse investment portfolio to make them a desirable investment choice and create a competitive market.
-Insurance premiums, which would be a kind of hybrid stock certificate, would be split up to include both company ownership and medical coverage, which turns the insurer from the role of patient care gatekeeper to focus more on its success as a health care company.
+Insurance premiums, which would be a kind of hybrid stock certificate.
+They would be split up to include both company ownership and medical coverage.
+That would turn the insurer from the role of patient care gatekeeper to focus more on its success as a health care company.

 Armstrong has detailed HIP in a white paper outlining every fundamental aspect of his concept.
 He is currently developing relationships and providing presentations to Federal and state agencies.
-He developed the plan as a concerned individual who is directly impacted, both as a physician and personally, by health insurance.
+He developed the plan as a concerned individual who is directly impacted, both as a physician and personally, by the rising cost of healthcare insurance.

 “I think the plan answers that innate part of human nature that makes us want to be in control and rewarded at the same time.
 I hope that will instinctively draw them to those two powerful magnets that everyone shares – health and wealth,” Armstrong said.